 We are so obsessed with Cape May Cafe on Crescent Lake.

-Cape May Cafe on Crescent Lake is hands-down our favorite character meal.
+Cape May Cafe, located on Crescent Lake, is hands-down our favorite character meal.
 The tables are nicely spaced, the atmosphere is calm, and the cast members are incredibly patient—perfect for kids who might be overwhelmed.
 Breakfast includes gluten-free Mickey waffles, fruit, and breakfast meats, so even picky eaters find something they love.

 Quick Service Restaurants